MicrosoftDocs/edge-developer/microsoft-edge/visual-studio-code/microsoft-edge-devtools-extension.md

     1. All changes saved in this folder now trigger a browser refresh.

 ## Browser debugging with Microsoft Edge Developer Tools integration in Visual Studio Code
 JavaScript debugging is now built in to Visual Studio Code.
-Starting with Version 1.5.7 of Visual Studio Code, you can start Microsoft Edge Developer Tools with the JavaScript debugger.
-You can debug in Chrome, Microsoft Edge, or Node.js without installing any other extensions.
+Starting with Version 1.5.7 of Visual Studio Code, you can debug in Chrome, Microsoft Edge, or Node.js without installing any other extensions.
+If you debug using Microsoft Edge, you can start Microsoft Edge Developer Tools with the JavaScript debugger.
 1. To start a session:
     * Choose **F5**, or on the menu bar choose the **Debug** icon and choose **Run and debug**.
     * Open the Visual Studio Code command palette and choose **Debug: Open Link**.